hharryyf/codeforcepractice/README.md

 we need to firstly minimize cnt and then rem.
 After that, this problem can be done efficiently with 0-1 BFS. https://vjudge.net/problem/CodeForces-1340C

+827. Sonya and Matrix Beauty (diff=2400, manchester's algorithm) Let's firstly consider how to get a polynomial solution.
+Note that it is quite easy to see that a matrix is beautiful iff each row can be reformed into a palindrome and the first row and the last row is similar.
+Here we define similar as the occurence of each element is the same.
+But this solution is of O(M^3N^3) which is definitely bad.
+However, we get a polynomial solution.
+Now let's think how to optimize this approach.
+Let's consider another problem, give a string with some prohibited indices count the total palindrome substrings such that no prohibited index is used.
+This is a use case of the manchester's algorithm and the complexity of this part is O(M) which M is the length of the string.
+The remaining of the problem is to use hashing to transform the origional problem to the problem I just mentioned. https://vjudge.net/problem/CodeForces-1080E